opsmop/opsmop/docs/source/faq.rst

 Nope!
 You have to use Python 3.

-You could technically write a bridge module though, but it's not something we want for the core program, as we think there is a very strong reason for everybody collaborating around using the same language.
+You could technically write a bridge module, but it's not something we want for the core program, as we think there is a very strong reason for everybody collaborating around using the same language.

 OpsMop modules take advantage of a lot of features for code reuse.
 We also minimize forking to